Security & Compliance

 5. Vulnerability Management

-SP-API Security Standard 2.7Dependency Scanning
+SP-API Security Standard 2.7Static Analysis (SAST)

 Security Testing